ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 ### Creating a replica for an existing file share with the API
 {: #fs-create-share-replica-api}

-To add replication to an existing file share, you need to create a replica share in the target region.
-Make a `POST /shares` request in the target region for a new share, specify the replica share name or CRN, and include the ID of the `source_share`.
+To add replication to an existing file share, you need to create a replica share in a different zone of your region.
+In the `POST /shares` request, specify the replica share's name and profile, and specify the `source_share` by either its name, ID, or CRN.
+Other required properties are the `zone`, and `replication_cron_spec`, which provides the replication schedule.

-Other required properties are the `profile`, `zone`, and `replication_cron_spec`, which provides the replication schedule.
+The following example shows an API request that creates a replica share in the `us-south-1` zone.
+In this example, the source share resides in another `us-south` zone and is identified by its ID.

 ```sh
 curl -X POST\